Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 Ever heard of Akira Kurosawa?
 Utada Hikaru?
 How about Takuya Kimura?
 These are just a few of Japan’s media icons.

-Of course, we can’t forget traditional Japanese theatre.
+Of course, we can’t forget traditional Japanese theater.
 Kabuki theater, perhaps the most widely popular, involves thrilling, stylistic performances carried out by actors in vibrant masks.

 In contrast, Noh theater involves refined movements and carefully crafted poetic stories, with roots in performances at religious ceremonies.